oscarlr/lab-organization/README.md

 # lab-organization
 ## Naming samples and experiments
 It is common to generate multiple datasets for the same sample.
-This rules should be following in naming the sample and experiment.
+These rules should be following in naming the sample and experiment.
 ```
 1. Sample names should be the most common used name.
 2. Experiment names should be unique.
 They should contain the sample name and short description.